EU nominee bows to lawmakers' snub as Juncker team near complete

 "Today’s votes ... demonstrate our will, and that of our partners, to form a stable and democratic majority in the European Parliament able to get the EU to work in the interest of Europe's citizens," Weber said in a statement.

-Pittella dismissed talk of the socialists honouring a "non-aggression pact" with Juncker and the conservatives but said "tough negotiations" with Juncker had produced an agreement on a Commission that the center-left could support.
+Pittella dismissed talk of the socialists honouring a "non-aggression pact" with Juncker and the conservatives but said "tough negotiations" with Juncker had produced an agreement on a Commission that the centre-left could support.

 In particular, he said, Frans Timmermans, the centre-left former Dutch foreign minister who will be Juncker's first vice president and right-hand man, would ensure "sustainable development" is fostered across the Commission - a way to swallow Arias Canete's securing the energy and climate brief.